Allakos – Phase II Randomized Control Trial

-AK001 is a monoclonal antibody which may be useful in the treatment of patients with moderate to severe nasal polyposis. in combination with an intranasal steroid versus intranasal steroid alone in the reduction of nasal polyp size.
+AK001 is a monoclonal antibody which may be useful in the treatment of patients with moderate to severe nasal polyposis.
+This was a study assessing the use of AK001 randomized at different doses combination with an intranasal steroid versus intranasal steroid alone in the reduction of nasal polyp size.

 RESOLVE II – Steroid-Releasing S8 Sinus Implant